mldunn/nessus-api/README.md

 ##### Sorting and Pagination

 The configurations command supports sorting and pagination via query parameters, you can use both paging and sorting parameters in a single request.
-Note: sorting and page are only applicable to requests without configuration.name specified.
+Note: sorting and paging are only applicable to requests without configuration.name specified.

 ###### sorting params